PyBites-Open-Source/pybitesbooks/README.md

 # PyBites Books

-> What measured gets managed. - Peter Drucker
+> What gets measured gets managed. - Peter Drucker

-Our simple yet effective tracking app: [PyBites Books](https://pybitesbooks.com)
+Our simple yet effective reading tracking app: [PyBites Books](https://pybitesbooks.com)

 (Warning: it can be addictive and will cause you to read more!)